Table of Contents (click to expand)

 Basically, there are two kinds of wallets:

 But you should know that these keys can be scanned from the outside.
-This can reveal your amount of stored coins in that particular wallet to everyone who knows this key.
+This can reveal the amount of stored coins in that particular wallet to everyone who knows this key.

-- Open MyEtherWallet (make sure to be on the real website), and choose a password.
+- Open MyEtherWallet (make sure to be on the actual website), and choose a password.

 - Download the Keystore / JSON File to your computer.